MichalFurman/PDOModel/README.md

 ```php
     parent::__construct(object $dbaccess, $this->myTable, $commit=true, $log_rec=false);
 ```
-If You would like to register activity in log table You have to create 'general_log' table (see at the end).
+If You would like to register activity in log table You have to create 'general_log' table (look at the end).
 If not, just set this toggle to 'false' or do't use it - it's false by default

 set_commit - toggle to change auto commit - default by 'true'